antonkarliner/timer-coffee/assets/data/privacy_policy.md

 We collect anonymous usage analytics so we can understand which features people actually use, where the brewing flow drops off, and how donation behavior relates to usage patterns.
 This data helps us improve the app without knowing who you are.

-- The app collects anonymous event data such as brew starts and completions, bean additions, recipe creation and sharing, screen views, donation funnel interactions, and onboarding and first-steps journey progress.
+- The app collects anonymous event data such as brew starts and completions, bean additions, bean review interactions (creating, editing, deleting, and translating reviews), recipe creation and sharing, screen views, donation funnel interactions, and onboarding and first-steps journey progress.
 No personal information such as your name, email, or account ID is included in analytics events.
 - Each installation is identified by a randomly generated ID that is not linked to your Supabase account or any other identifying information.
 A random session ID is generated each time you open the app.
 - Events are buffered on-device and sent in batches to a Supabase Edge Function.
 Your IP address is stripped server-side before storage.
 - Analytics events are organized into three categories — brewing analytics, bean analytics, and general usage analytics — each of which you can enable or disable independently in the app's Settings screen.
 All three categories are enabled by default.